Where to Stay in Hoi An: A Local’s Guide for First-Timers

 Besides Nghé Coffee & Vegan, I like Coffee Xóm Chiêu and Roving Chill House.
 These three are all north of Hoi An’s Old Town.

-The Green Eggs dish at NGHE Rice Paddy Cafe in Hoi An, Vietnam.
+Eating the Green Eggs dish at NGHE Rice Paddy Cafe in Hoi An, Vietnam

 The Green Eggs dish (excellent) at NGHE Rice Paddy Cafe in Hoi An, Vietnam

-If I had to pick one area to stay in Hoi An, I’d stay in or around Old Town.
+If I had to pick one area to stay in Hoi An, I’d stay in or near Old Town.

 Leave a Comment